-The project is bounded by public roadways on all sides with existing development surrounding the site.
-The site plan does not depict adjacent parcels or their driveways to determine if inter-parcel connectivity is planned or possible, nor is it mentioned in the traffic analysis.
+The project is bounded by roadways on all sides with existing development north west and south of the site.
+The site plan does not depict adjacent parcels or their driveways to determine if interparcel connectivity is planned or possible.

 10. Does the site plan enable pedestrians and bicyclists to move between destinations within the development site safely and conveniently?